 - Call-to-action buttons

 - Length of emails

 6. Apply List Filters

-It’s critical to target only those prospects who would be interested in what you have to offer, so take advantage of list filters such as location, job title, company size, etc., when compiling your email address list.
+It’s critical to target only those prospects interested in what you have to offer, so take advantage of list filters such as location, job title, company size, etc., when compiling your email address list.
 This emphasis will ensure that everyone on the list is genuinely interested in hearing more about what you have going on.
 Furthermore, it’ll enhance your sales process by making it more targeted and precise.
 Here are some examples of different types of filters you can apply:

 - Industry / Niche-Specific List